Discover 33 Delightful Things to Do in Mallorca, Spain!

 Chopin and George Sand spent the 1838-39 winter in Valldemossa

-Pretty as a picture, Valldemossa is a small village set high in the Tramuntana mountains, about a 20-minute drive from Palma de Mallorca.
+Like Deia, Valldemossa is one of the prettiest towns to visit in Mallorca – set high in the Tramuntana mountains, about a 20-minute drive from Palma de Mallorca.

-It’s probably most famous as the place where Polish composer Frederic Chopin spent a winter with his love, the French writer George Sand.
-They stayed at the Royal Charterhouse Valldemossa, a palace-cum-convent.
+It’s most famous for being the winter hideaway of Polish composer Frederic Chopin and his lover, French writer George Sand.
+They holed up at the Royal Charterhouse Valldemossa, a palace-cum-convent that you can tour today.

 It was hot when we visited Valldemossa, so we bought ice-cream in the village after our tour.
 (It didn’t really cool us off, but it sure tasted good!)